 When a company uses the data currently available to make projections about future financial performance for the whole year, the company is said to annualize the data.
 The above example is a case of the annualization of data.

 Revenue Run Rate can be a very helpful indicator of financial performance for a young company that has only been in business for a short period of time.
 Revenue Run Rate can be an especially powerful tool if the company is relatively sure that the financial environment won’t change drastically.

 Nascent firms can also quote Revenue Run Rate or Profit Run Rate figures when trying to raise funds for business activity.
-A company that doesn’t have a long established credit record might secure funds on the basis of their Revenue Run Rate.
+A company that doesn’t have a long, established credit record might secure funds on the basis of their Revenue Run Rate.
 The Revenue Run Rate can also be helpful when a firm makes major changes to its operational structure and management.
 The Revenue Run Rate can be used as a benchmark to see whether the changes have improved the financial performance of the company or not.

 The Risk of using the Revenue Run Rate

-#1 Changes in environment
+#1 Changes in the environment

 The Revenue Run Rate, like all Run Rate figures, makes the critical and often unrealistic assumption that the financial environment will remain relatively unchanged in the future.
-The modern world financial market is extremely unpredictable and fickle and making financial decisions solely on the basis of Run Rate type figures would be extremely foolish.
+The modern financial market is extremely unpredictable and fickle and making financial decisions solely on the basis of Run Rate type figures would be extremely foolish.